Cherry Limeade

 Structural Spectrum

-Short-and-stout Trop Cherry frame versus tall-and-lanky PLCG stretch.
+Short-and-stout Trop Cherry frame versus tall-and-lanky PLCG Haze stretch.
 The F1 gives you the full range.
 Hunt for your preferred architecture from a population that spans both extremes.

 02